automium/automium/test/SETUP.md

 kubectl get nodes
 ```

 We use [Helm](https://helm.sh/) to setup a Consul server in k3s.
-Follow this [tutorial](https://helm.sh/docs/using_helm/#installing-helm) to install the client and the following commands to complete the setup (be sure to move to the /test folder of the repo!):
+Follow this [tutorial](https://helm.sh/docs/using_helm/#installing-helm) to install the client and then run the following commands to complete the setup (be sure to move to the /test folder of the repo!):

 ```
 kubectl apply -f rbac-config.yaml